My problem with every single DJI Osmo Pocket review was that it did not mention any of the problems that I had with it when I got it.

 And that’s because most reviewers lack perspective as they already have $3,000+ cameras.
 And they just won’t use this camera daily because of that.

 I travel all over the world with a carry-on and often have very limited space.
 A camera like this solves my issues, and therefore I use it all the time.

-With the Osmo you are getting 4K in 60 frames per second or at 1080p at 120 frames per second, footage that’s as stable as it can get, allowing for extremely cinematic shots, great autofocus, an ability to color grade with the D-Cinelike profile, depth of field on a very decent level, and all of that in a package that fits in your pocket.
+With the Osmo, you are getting 4K at 60 frames per second or at 1080p at 120 frames per second, footage that’s as stable as it can get, allowing for extremely cinematic shots, great autofocus, and ability to color grade with the D-Cinelike profile.
+You also get a depth of field on a very decent level, and all of that in a package that fits in your pocket.

 Sure, you can buy a gimbal for a phone for around $100 and will get pretty great footage too then, but at that point, that setup becomes big enough to the point that you may as well just rock a proper camera.